zhangster12/Obsidian-BJJ-Notes/Guard Passes/Circle Pass.md

 # Overview
 The <u>Circle Pass</u> is a pass where you circle around the guard player’s legs.
 [Link](https://www.youtube.com/watch?v=VnieVr0cVnY)
 # Setup
-In standing vs. supine, begin by controlling the ankles, then laterally moving to control the knee and hip in the [J-point](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FJ-point).
+- Supine Guard: Controlling the ankles, then move laterally to control the knee and hip in the [J-point](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FJ-point).
 # Keys
 - Be on your toes.
 - Turn your knees in.